samicrusader/ffmpeg-autobuild-dynamiclink/README.md

 # FFmpeg Latest Autobuilds for Windows

+Full credit for this project goes to [AnimMouse](https://github.com/AnimMouse/ffmpeg-autobuild).

 ![Build FFmpeg on push](https://github.com/samicrusader/ffmpeg-autobuild-dynamiclink/workflows/Build%20FFmpeg%20on%20push/badge.svg)
 ![Build FFmpeg on pull request](https://github.com/samicrusader/ffmpeg-autobuild-dynamiclink/workflows/Build%20FFmpeg%20on%20pull%20request/badge.svg)

 [FFmpeg](https://ffmpeg.org/) latest nonfree git/snapshot/development/master/nightly builds with additional libraries/dependencies.

 [Downloads](https://github.com/samicrusader/ffmpeg-autobuild-dynamiclink/releases)

+## Why is this not a fork?

+GitHub prevents forks of projects from having certain features, one of them being pushing releases to a fork using GitHub Actions.
+Why?
+Some comment on some issue I forgot about said it was something about security or something.
+I don't fucking know at all! yayayayayayaya

 #### Schedule